bbchallenge/bbchallenge/src/routes/method.md

 Because programs can contain bugs (and often do), such computer-based results tend to struggle gaining trust among the scientific community, where the gold standard is mathematical proof in a peer-reviewed publication.

-Because we aim to achieve this standard, the following principles are at the core of the busy beaver challenge.Any program involved part of the project must be:
+Because we aim to achieve this standard, the following principles are at the core of the busy beaver challenge.
+Any program involved part of the project must be:

 1. Open source
 2. Modular, concise and clear